 I thought it would be useful to share some of the copywriting techniques I apply to write successful email marketing – and by successful, I mean noticed, opened, read and responded to.
+These are the tips I’ve found work in my emails I’ve written and read.

 I’m letting you see my playbook here but I’m hoping it helps you write better email marketing for your business or your clients.
 Goodness knows our email inboxes could do with fewer crappy email marketing messages!